helios-h2020/h.extension-SocialGraphMining/README.md

 neighbors given the previous communication scheme.
 For example usage of the PPRMiner, please refer to the simulation code at *eu.h2020.helios_social.modules.socialgraphmining.experiments.DiffusionSimulation.java*.
-For applications that already implement a switchable miner and have implemented a communication scheme for the latter, a new PPRMiner instance can be explicitly registered with the following code:
+For applications that already implement a switchable miner and have implemented a communication scheme for the latter, a new PPRMiner instance can be registered with the following code:

 ```Java